Lost-Ark-Market-Online/LostArk-Market-Watcher/README.md

 - Add Gold / Royal Crystal / Blue Crystal converstions support

 ### Changelog
+### 0.4.4
+- Add a logger window and option to write the log into files

 ### 0.4.3
 - Support for multiple aspect ratios